pbrandwijk/pbrandwijk.github.io/_posts/2023-06-09-mount-nas-share-with-nfs-or-cifs.md

 ```console
 $ mkdir /mnt/nfsshare
 ```
+If you add the mount directory under `/media`, it will automatically show up in the file explorer.

 #### Manually mount the network share
 Check that everything works by creating the mount manually: